SAP/vscode-test-cli/README.md

 ### [![npm-vscode-test-cli](https://img.shields.io/npm/v/@sap_oss/vscode-test-cli)](https://www.npmjs.com/package/@sap_oss/vscode-test-cli) [`@sap_oss/vscode-test-cli`](packages/vscode-test-cli)

 This package helps you run the tests for your VS Code extension in a VS Code environment by configuring the extension parameters in a configuration file and running the tests from the `scripts` section of the `package.json`, using a command line interface.

+## Limitations and Known Issues

+See the specific package documentation for details.

 ## Support